Softcatala/whisper-ctranslate2/README.md

 * _--gpus "device=0"_ gives access to the GPU.
 If you do not have a GPU, remove this.
 * _"$(pwd)":/srv/files/_ maps your current directory to /srv/files/ inside the container

+If you always need to use a model that is not in the image, you can create a derived Docker image with the model preloaded or use Docker volumes to persist and share the model files.

 # CPU and GPU support

-GPU and CPU support are provided by [CTranslate2](https://github.com/OpenNMT/CTranslate2/).
+GPU and CPU support is provided by [CTranslate2](https://github.com/OpenNMT/CTranslate2/).

 It has compatibility with x86-64 and AArch64/ARM64 CPU and integrates multiple backends that are optimized for these platforms: Intel MKL, oneDNN, OpenBLAS, Ruy, and Apple Accelerate.